Samsung/tizen-docs/docs/platform/developing/setting-up.md

-# Setting up the Development Environment
+# Set up the development environment

 This topic provides information on how to set up a development environment.

-## Setting Up Gerrit Access
+## Set up Gerrit access

 You can set up access to [Tizen Gerrit](http://review.tizen.org/gerrit/) through the following steps: